phillipclapham/neuroweaver/README.md

 ### Why Traditional Approaches Often Feel Limiting

-What we've discovered through developing Neuroweaver is that some minds naturally operate using what we call Generative Cognition—a more sophisticated cognitive architecture that:
+What we've discovered through developing Neuroweaver is that some minds naturally operate using what we call Generative Cognition—a more **potentially** sophisticated cognitive architecture that:

 - Builds understanding from fundamental principles rather than memorized procedures
 - Naturally synthesizes novel solutions rather than applying stored answers
 - Creates deep, transferable knowledge that applies across domains
 - Recognizes patterns and connections that enable breakthrough insights

-This isn't just a different style of thinking—it's a more advanced cognitive architecture that represents an evolutionary leap in human information processing and problem-solving capability.
+This isn't just a different style of thinking—it's a **potentially more effective** cognitive architecture that represents an evolutionary **step** in human information processing and problem-solving capability.
 Understanding this architecture through the [Generative Cognition Framework (GCF)](https://github.com/phillipclapham/neuroweaver/blob/main/GCF.md) has helped us:

-- Map how this enhanced cognition actually works
+- Map how this **different** cognition actually works
 - Develop methods to strengthen these natural capabilities
 - Create frameworks that support rather than constrain this thinking style
 - Design approaches that work with rather than against your natural cognitive patterns

-### A Living Framework That Amplifies Your Natural Genius
+### A Living Framework That **Supports** Your Natural **Abilities**

 While traditional methodologies often feel like forcing a square peg into a round hole, Neuroweaver is different.
 It's a living system that: